OWASP/samm/Current Releases/head/core/implementation/i-secure-build.md

 * License
 * Source information (link to repository, author's name, etc.)
 * Open source or proprietary
-* Support and maintenance status of the component
+* Support and maintenance status of the dependency

 Check the records, whenever practical, to discover any dependencies with known vulnerabilities and update or replace them accordingly.

-Ensure that providers actively maintain components, and that they deal with security vulnerabilities appropriately.
-Gain assurance when dealing with open source components, either through agreements with a commercial vendor, or other means, for example, by looking at repository activity, and the developers' responses to security issues raised by the community.
+Ensure that providers actively maintain dependencies, and that they deal with security vulnerabilities appropriately.
+Gain assurance when dealing with open source dependencies, either through agreements with a commercial vendor, or other means, for example, by looking at repository activity, and the developers' responses to security issues raised by the community.

 ### Maturity Questions
 #### Q 1